 • The intersections of Melbourne Road and Mason Street in Newport, Ferguson Street and Kororoit Creek Road in Williamstown and Dousa Road and Millers Road in Altona North were upgraded with sensors and high definition cameras to detect how many people are waiting at a crossing and adjust the crossing time accordingly – keeping pedestrians moving, and cutting idle time for motorists when crossings are quiet.

-• New laws implemented in April 2021 mean that road users need to keep 1 metre distance when passing cyclists if they are travelling under 60km/h, and 1.5 meters distance if travelling over 60km/h.
+• New laws implemented in April 2021 mean that road users need to keep 1 metre distance when passing cyclists if they are travelling under 60km/h, and 1.5 metres distance if travelling over 60km/h.

 • 20 kilometres of new pop-up bike lanes will connect shopping precincts and schools from Footscray to Yarraville.